Colleges That Offer Early Decision II

-(List of ED II colleges updated November 2019–see below)
+(List of ED II colleges updated September 2020–see below)

 Early Decision is quickly becoming a misnomer.
 An increasing number of highly selective institutions have initiated a second round of binding admission programs, giving students another chance to commit to a college before acceptance and possibly reap admissions-related benefits in the process.
 Unlike traditional Early Decision (ED I) programs with deadlines in October or November, Early Decision II allows students to wait until later in the admissions cycle to claim their allegiance to a particular school.
 Most of these deadlines typically fall in early or mid-January and admissions decisions are typically rendered in early-to-mid February.

 Colleges offer an ED II option primarily as means to improve their yield rates (i.e. the percentage of admitted students who attend)—an important indicator of desirability and one that can have significant influence on a college’s ranking.
 Effectively, ED II offers institutions a second chance to grab guaranteed enrollees.